groupegteamproject-G/Carry-Connect/README.md

 ## 📝 License

-This project is for educational purposes.
+This project is licensed under the MIT License.

 ## 🐛 Troubleshooting